Expert Brokers of Authentic Antique Tiffany Lamps Since 1972

 A few tips and facts on signatures on authentic Tiffany lamp shades and also authentic Tiffany bases:

-- Tiffany used bronze alloy bases on his desk, table and floor bases for the most part.
-With some exceptions, all of his bases will be signed on the bottom of the base plate, or if it has “legs,” on the bottom of a leg, “TIFFANY STUDIOS NEW YORK” with a number below that, in all upper case letters.
+- Tiffany used bronze alloy bases on his desk, table and floor bases.
+A very few have glass bases (signed) and a very few have art pottery bases (also signed ).
+All of his metal/bronze bases will be signed on the bottom of the base plate, or if it has “legs,” on the bottom of a leg, “TIFFANY STUDIOS NEW YORK” with a model number below that, in all upper case letters.
 This mark was used from about 1900-1928, although a few examples exist that are seen on his very latest lamps.
 The signature will be stamped into the metal.
 Unless the base plate was replaced, the signature should be present and readable.
 See the two photos on this page of typical base signature marks.
 Occasionally one will see another mark from one of Tiffany’s other companies.
 The other marks sometimes found are: The “monogram mark” which also had the initials “TGDCO” with it (those initials stand for “Tiffany Glass and Decorating Company,” 1892-1900), Tiffany Furnaces, Inc., (1902-1919), and Louis C. Tiffany Furnaces, Inc., (1920-28).
-The most commonly found signature is “TIFFANY STUDIOS, NEW YORK.”
-There are a small percentage these bases that are not signed.
-If there is a signature, however, it will have the name “TIFFANY” in all capital block letters on it.
+The signature found 90% of the time in my experience is “TIFFANY STUDIOS, NEW YORK.”

 - Tiffany also used all blown glass on a few of his bases, although it is not very common.
 The bottom of a genuine Tiffany glass lamp base might have the words “L.C.T.
 Favrile” etched into the glass.
 This mark can be easily forged, so these bases must be very carefully checked.
 Some bases also are not signed.
 So they all must be authenticated.